austinmoehle/austinmoehle.github.io/_posts/2018-03-26-birdsongs.md

 Train Accuracy|46.4%
 Validation Accuracy|41.7%

-Loss and accuracy both appeared to plateau within the first 250 epochs.
-While it may be feasible to squeeze more performance out of the network with different settings, it's also possible that the dataset is too small or too inherently noisy/random to improve much further.
-In the upcoming weeks, I want to test different image processing settings (e.g. sample length or FFT parameters) and model hyperparameters (weight decay, learning rate, etc.) to see if I can make slight improvements.
+Loss and accuracy both appeared to plateau after the first 250 epochs.
+While it may be feasible to squeeze more performance out of the network with different settings, it's also possible that the dataset is too small or too inherently noisy/random to improve substantially.
+I plan to test alternative image processing settings (e.g. sample length or FFT parameters) and model hyperparameters (weight decay, learning rate, etc.) to see if I can make slight improvements.

-As a final check, I evaluated the model on the held-out test set, which consists of 286 spectrograms generated from distinct recordings not shared by the training data.
+Finally, I evaluated the model on the held-out test set, which consists of 286 spectrograms generated from distinct recordings not shared by the training data.
 The resulting accuracy, 27.3%, is somewhat lower than the training/validation numbers.
 I suspect that the model is overfitting due to the small size of the dataset: only 408 recordings (1571 training images) over 48 classes.

 -------------|--------------
 Top-1 Test Accuracy|27.3%